kartikeybihani/Financify/Financify Backend (1).md

 -   Clear support for re-auth and account addition via update-mode.

 -   Recurring transactions tracking for subscriptions, bills, and income streams.

+-   Financial goals tracking with categories, progress monitoring, and status management.

 -   UI reads fast from DB; Plaid only powers updates.